 Circuits, Internet of Things, Microcontrollers, Networking and Data, Communication, Optics, Sensors, Signal Processing

-ENERGY: CHEMICAL (Code: EC)
+ENERGY: CHEMICAL (Code: EGCH)

 Studies involving biological and chemical processes of renewable energy sources, clean transport, and alternative fuels.